telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 These settings ensure that at least one non-locked column is always visible and that it is possible to scroll the non-locked columns horizontally.
 Note that if the horizontal space intended for it is not enough, the horizontal scrollbar does not appear.

-The locked columns can be positioned only on the left side of the Grid.
-Positioning them on the right side is not supported.

-The row template and detail features are not supported in combination with column locking.
-It is possible to lock a column at the topmost level only, if you use [multi-column headers](http://demos.telerik.com/kendo-ui/grid/multicolumnheaders).

 Frozen columns cannot be touch-scrolled, because they are wrapped in a container with an `overflow:hidden` style.
 This limitation can be worked around on desktop devices with the help of the mousewheel event, but such an alternative on touch devices does not exist.

-> **Important**
->
-> The [JavaScript API of the Grid](/api/javascript/ui/grid) allows you to lock and unlock columns on the fly.
-However, this is possible only if at least one column is initially locked during initialization.
-The HTML output and script behavior of the Grid are very different when frozen columns are used.
-That is why the widget cannot switch between frozen and unfrozen mode after initialization.

 Frozen columns rely on row height synchronization between the frozen and non-frozen parts.
 Some browsers, such as Internet Explorer 9 and Firefox, require a `line-height` style set in pixels.
 Otherwise, the synchronization might not work properly possibly because of sub-pixel quirks.